Abhinav330/Data-Science-Projects/Project on Support Vector Machines/Readme.md

 The tuned model is evaluated using the same metrics as before:
 - Confusion matrix and classification report are printed for the tuned model.

-## Note

-There's a minor error in the code when printing the accuracy using `ac(y_test, g_pred)`, which seems to be a typo.
-It should be corrected to `accuracy_score(y_test, g_pred)` to properly display the accuracy.

-Ensure that the 'Iris.csv' dataset is correctly loaded and all necessary imports are available before running the code.
-Additionally, handle any warnings or potential issues as needed during the analysis.